-The key allocations supplement the tax revenues of the municipalities and the apportionment revenues of the counties in line with their tasks.
+The key allocations supplement the tax revenues of the municipalities and the levy revenues of the counties in line with their tasks.
 Certain special burdens, such as social burdens, are taken into account.
 The funds for the key allocations are taken from the municipal share of the general tax pool.
-Of the key allocation, 64% goes to the municipalities and 36% to the districts.
+Of the key mass, 64% goes to the municipalities and 36% to the districts.

 When determining the key allocations, the task burden of a municipality is compared with its revenue potential on the basis of objective indicators.
-A fictitious burden is determined on the basis of a number of factors (number of inhabitants, district autonomy, structural weaknesses, social burdens, childcare) and compared with the municipality's tax power, which in some cases - e.g. in the case of trade tax and property tax - is determined on the basis of standardized levy rates.
-The higher the difference between the burden of tasks and tax power, the higher the respective key allocation to the municipality.
+A fictitious burden is determined on the basis of several criteria (number of inhabitants, district autonomy, structural weaknesses, social burdens, childcare) and compared with the municipality's tax power, which is in part determined in a standardized way, e.g. in the case of trade tax and property tax by means of "levelling assessment rates".
+The higher the difference between the tax burden and the tax power, the higher the respective key allocation to the municipality.

-In this way, a revenue situation of the individual municipality that is too weak in relation to the respective task burden is partially compensated for by higher key allocations.
+In this way, a revenue situation of the individual municipality that is too weak in relation to the respective tax burden is partially compensated by higher key allocations.

-If the tax power of a municipality exceeds its task burden, then it does not receive any key allocations.
-Such an efficient municipality is referred to as "abundant".
+If the tax power of a municipality exceeds its tax burden, then it does not receive any key allocations.
+Such an efficient municipality is called "abundant".

 - Financial allocations (Art.
 7, 9 BayFAG)

-Municipalities, administrative communities and counties receive lump-sum financial allocations as compensation for the administrative expenses for the tasks of the transferred sphere of action, the counties also as compensation for the administrative expenses for the state authority Landratsamt.
-The allocations are granted "automatically," i.e., without the need to submit an application.
+Municipalities, administrative communities and counties receive lump-sum financial allocations as compensation for the administrative expenses for the tasks of the transferred sphere of action, counties also as compensation for the administrative expenses for the state authority Landratsamt.
+The allocations are granted "automatically", i.e. without application.

 - Municipal building construction (Art.
 10 BayFAG)